The Roberts Campus

 The Roberts Campus begins with the Robert Day Sciences Center, an iconic facility, home to the new Kravis Department of Integrated Sciences and further expanding CMC’s commitment to preparing future leaders.
 Designed by world-renowned architectural firm BIG-Bjarke Ingels Group, the center’s open and light-filled design is a metaphor for conversations between core disciplines and the College’s innovation of undergraduate sciences education.

 Fulfillment of CMC’s priorities for robust residential and co-curricular spaces continues with additional Phase One projects to extend the current North Mall to include academic and administration spaces, and the creation of a park-like setting east of Claremont Boulevard as a new home for athletics and recreational facilities.

 ROBERT DAY SCIENCES CENTER

-Located on the eastern frontier of the current campus footprint, construction has begun on Robert Day Sciences Center, home to CMC’s new Kravis Department of Integrated Sciences.
-Recognizing that scientific and computational innovation has touched every aspect of society, the Center will be designed to foster transparent and dynamic interaction between faculty, staff, and experts, as well as across disciplines and applied research and learning opportunities.
+Located on the eastern frontier of the current campus footprint, construction has begun on the Robert Day Sciences Center, home to CMC’s new Kravis Department of Integrated Sciences.
+Recognizing that scientific and computational innovation has touched every aspect of society, the Center is designed to foster transparent and dynamic interaction between faculty, staff, and experts, as well as across disciplines and applied research and learning opportunities.